amcrabtree/worm_survival/README.md

 # worm_survival
-This R script produces a PDF report of survival stats and plots, as well as a CSV containing the data reformatted for survival analysis.
+This R script produces a PDF report of survival stats and plots (ex: `test/worm_survival.pdf`), as well as a CSV containing the data reformatted for survival analysis (ex: `FormattedSurvivalData.csv`).
 This script was originally created for evaluating toxicity of substances administered to wax moth larvae.
 <p>&nbsp;</p>

 <b>Usage (unix/bash interface)</b>